ivanitlearning/AWS-Associate-Courses/README.md

 * OLAP (column-based) not OLTP (row-based)
   * To get the average age of cats, you'll have to retrieve all the rows in a row-based DB but not in OLAP.
 * Pay-per-use like RDS.
-* Direct query
+* Direct querying of:
-  * S3 using Redshift Spectrum
+  * S3 using Redshift Spectrum (similar to Athena).
+See [this](https://stackoverflow.com/questions/50250114/athena-vs-redshift-spectrum) for differences.
   * Other DBs using federated query
 * SQL-like interface JDBC/ODBC connections